lakshmi-girija-m/Reddit-Post-Score/README.md

 As it is a regression problem, regression models like Linear regression, Decision tree regressor, Random forest regressor, KNN regressor, Lasso, Ridge, ElasticNet and XGBoost regressor were used.
 These models were trained with 60% train data and prediction on 40% test data.
 The performance of these models was measured based on test accuracy.
 Out of all these models, XGBoost regressor and Random forest regressor performed well with around 50% accuracy on test dataset.

 ### Deployment: <h3>
 The application was deployed on Heroku.
+The application takes a Redidt post URl as input and the required features are extracted from the URL.
 The deployed application was tested with different Reddit post URLs.
 As the accuracy of the model is around 50%, the predictions were a little different from expected.
 In future work, more data can be used to train the model to get good accuracy.

 Link to Deployed Application : https://reddit-post-score.herokuapp.com/